Skip to main content

 Inflows and Outflows

-Inflows and outflows are terms related to the flow of data.
+Inflows and outflows relate to the flow of data.
 Inflows are all the columns that your object inherits from other objects, while outflows are the columns it passes on to the next object in lineage.

 On the UI level, inflows and outflows are represented by the lines coming in and out of nodes.
 The plus icons you see in Edit Mode are used to add new flows.
 The one to the left of your object is used for the inflows, while the one on the right for the outflows.